michael-stadlbauer/Axion-Couplings/README.md

 ## Citation

-If you use this data in your research, cite the corresponding publication.
+If you use this data for your research, cite https://arxiv.org/abs/2410.10945.